se4ai2324-uniba/DetectionOfOnlineSexism/references/README.md

 ![image](images_doc/PreprocessingTest.png)

-# Source Code Documentation
+## Source Code

-## Introduction
+### Introduction

 The `src` directory of our project includes two main components: the API and the feature-related code.
 The API is built using FastAPI, a high-performance web framework for building APIs with Python 3.7+.
-It's designed for automatic data validation and documentation generation, leveraging standard Python type hints.
+It's designed for automatic data validation and  generation, leveraging standard Python type hints.
 This section also covers the use of Docker Compose to launch a monitoring infrastructure with Prometheus and Grafana, along with a custom backend and frontend.

-## API with FastAPI
+### API with FastAPI

 The API is built using [FastAPI](https://fastapi.tiangolo.com/), a modern, high-performance web framework for building APIs with Python 3.7+.
-FastAPI leverages standard Python type hints for automatic data validation and documentation generation.
+FastAPI leverages standard Python type hints for automatic data validation and  generation.

 #### System Functionalities